kyverno/website/content/en/docs/Writing policies/generate.md

           selector:
             matchLabels:
               "{{request.object.metadata.labels}}"
 ```

-###
+### Troubleshoot
 To troubleshoot the policy application failure, you can inspect `UpdateRequest` Custom Resource  to get details.
-Successful `UpdateRequests` are automatically cleaned up by Kyverno.

 For example, if the corresponding permission is not granted to Kyverno, you should see this error in the `updaterequest.status`: